If your voltage drop is greater than 0.75 volts consider the following:

 Watts is calculated by multiplying volts by amps used in your LED system.
 Learn how to measure amps or watts with a multimeter.

-Wire Length is the length of your 12V power feed wire measured in feet from your power supply output to the front of the first LED strip in your lighting system.
+Wire Length is the length of your 12-volt power feed wire measured in feet from your power supply output to the front of the first LED strip in your lighting system.

 Wire Gauge (AWG) is the thickness of wire you are using, or want to use, in your LED tape lighting system.
 The smaller the number, the thicker the wire.

-Voltage drop is a natural occurrence in low voltage lighting systems.
-It is the gradual decrease in voltage that occurs along the length of the 12V power feed wires to the lighting, and varies depending on the type and size of the LED tape light installation.
+Voltage drop is a natural occurrence in low-voltage lighting systems.
+It is the gradual decrease in voltage that occurs along the length of the 12-volt power feed wires to the lighting, and varies depending on the type and size of the LED tape light installation.
 It is a function of wire length, wire thickness and the energy or total watts used by the lighting.